raphrmx/graphql_openapi_codegen/example/README.md

 registerDocRoutes(router);    // GET /docs/graphql, /docs/rest
 ```

-Serving `assets/openapi.yaml` is also yours, because where a file is served from
-is a deployment question. `routes.openapi` in `pubspec.yaml` is the URL the
+Serving `assets/openapi.yaml` is yours too: `routes.openapi` is the URL the
-generated Swagger page fetches; this example answers it from disk.
+Swagger page fetches, and this example answers it from disk.

 ## Try it